Decision Desk HQ

 Decision Desk HQ is an American website that focuses on reporting election results in the United States.
-The company's president is Drew McCoy.
-Decision Desk HQ uses an application programming interface (API) to get election results at the same time as they are published on websites provided by election officials.
+Decision Desk HQ uses an application programming interface (API) to obtain election results at the same time as they are published on websites provided by election officials.
 As of April 2025, it currently has United States election coverage partnerships with Nexstar Media Group owned outlets The Hill and NewsNation, as well as Ballotpedia for U.S. local election coverage, along with others.
-It was the first provider to call the 2016, 2020, and 2024 presidential elections.
+It was the first provider to call the 2020 and 2024 presidential elections.

 History

-Decision Desk HQ, originally named Ace of Spades Decision Desk, was founded in 2012 by Brandon Finnigan as an alternative to what he deemed "slow" election calls by the Associated Press.
+Founding and 2010s

+Decision Desk HQ was founded in 2012 as Ace of Spades HQ Decision Desk by Brandon Finnigan, a truck dispatcher at the time.
+According to Buzzfeed, race calls at the time were almost entirely the domain of television networks, with data sourced entirely from the Associated Press.
+Decision Desk utilized an all-volunteer team to gather election results from across the country and report them.
+Despite being associated with a conservative blog, Decision Desk received praise from David Nir of Daily Kos for challenging the "opaque" AP in a "transparent" manner.
+According to Finnigan, the goal of Decision Desk was to make election result reporting more transparent by providing an additional media source run by "election junkies"; Finnigan hoped a "real-time count" of election results could make it harder for candidates to claim elections are rigged.

-It has called major races since the 2012 United States elections, and it first became known for calling the upset defeat of House Majority Leader Eric Cantor during his reelection bid to Virginia's 7th congressional district in 2014.
+Decision Desk began covering races in the 2012 United States elections, and achieved substantial coverage for projecting the upset defeat of House Majority Leader Eric Cantor during his reelection bid to Virginia's 7th congressional district in 2014.
+For the 2016 elections, Decision Desk partnered with Buzzfeed to deliver election results, with live coverage through Periscope.
+Buzzfeed again partnered with Decision Desk for the 2018 elections.